Bamboo Shoot

 Health Benefits

-- Rich in potassium and other minerals that support heart health and blood pressure regulation
+- Rich in potassium for heart health and blood pressure regulation; supports electrolyte balance

 Buying Guide